sidney-eliot/3d-artists-handbook/content/technical-side-of-character-design.md

 ## Important Conventions to Follow
 - Use `A pose`, it's the most neutral pose and the closet pose to industry standard rigs, like the UE rig.
-The `T pose` is the second best but also not very good because it makes sculpting the shoulders quite hard and does not match industry standards
+The `T pose` is the second best but also not very good because it makes sculpting the shoulders quite hard and doesn't match industry standards
 - Make sure measurements are correct, `around 1.7m` for an average character (This will make shadows, physics and more, more accurate.
 And has many other benefits)
 - Make sure the character is `pointing to the front`
 - Work on the left side of the character (from the character's perspective) and mirror to the right, this helps with Blender addons, marmoset skew painting and more.
 In ZBrush however, work on the right side because of mirror and weld